graz-dev/docebo-webhook-listener/README.md

 _Docebo Webhook Listener_ is a simple project designed to retrieve your Docebo webhook transactions and manage them.
 At its core, it utilizes NestJS to create a server for receiving transactions and storing them in a _MongoDB_ collection.

-Additionally, it employs a _NestJS Interceptors_ to manipulate the received transaction messages based on the event property, enabling aggregation or any other computational tasks on specific resources.

-> Due to Docebo's error handling, which considers a request as failed if a 200 response is not received within 5 seconds, the project utilizes the NestJS Interceptors to persist each webhook message.
+> Due to Docebo's error handling, which considers a request as failed if a 200 response is not received within 5 seconds, the project utilizes promises to persist each webhook message.
 After sending the response to Docebo, it then performs any computational tasks to keep the response latency to a minimum.

 [Check the feature list & roadmap](#roadmap)